 4. Aluminum Packaging

 Aluminum packaging is used for a variety of applications throughout the world.
-The most commonly used and recognized application for aluminum packaging are aluminum cans and containers.
+The most commonly used and recognized applications for aluminum packaging are aluminum cans and containers.
 According to the Aluminum Association, more than 7 billion foil cans and containers are produced annually.
 Though the use of aluminum for cans is prominent, there are several other uses for aluminum packaging.

-Foil packaging is used in medical, food, beverage, cosmetic and many other industries as a barrier protector.
+Foil packaging is used in medical, food, beverage, cosmetic, and many other industries as a barrier protector.
 The foil helps to protect products from moisture, sunlight, and other external elements.
 Foil packaging is often used with an adhesive to protect and preserve unopened products while on the shelf.

 Though the PE plastic market has consumed some glass packaging, glass packaging still holds a significant market share within the packaging industry.
 Alcoholic and Non-Alcoholic drinks make up a large portion of the glass packaging market.
 Other industries that consistently use glass packaging are cosmetics and personal care, food and condiments, and even home decor and candles.